-- a.
-In a region where the average cereals yield is equal to the Community average of 4.6 t/ha, a small producer would have 20 ha or less of cereals, oliseeds and protein crops; the regional per hectare compensatory aid in this region would also be equal to the Community average (253 ECU/ha); - b.
-In a region where the average yield is estimated at half the Community average is 2.3 t/ha, a producer with 40 hectares or less of cereals, oilseeds and protein crops would be considered to be a small producer of these crops; the regional compensatory aid in this region would be 126.5 ECU/ha.
+- (a) In a region where the average cereals yield is equal to the Community average of 4.6 t/ha, a small producer would have 20 ha or less of cereals, oilseeds and protein crops; the regional per-hectare compensatory aid in this region would also be equal to the Community average (ECU 253/ha); - (b) in a region where the average yield is estimated at half the Community average, i.e. 2.3 t/ha, a producer with 40 ha or less of cereals, oilseeds and protein crops would be considered to be a small producer of these crops; the regional compensatory aid in this region would be ECU 126.5/ha.